 g.
 Defined funding source and financial plan including cash flow projections;

 h.
-Detailed Major Capital Project Estimate prepared by Facilities Management that includes the basis and assumptions under which the estimate has been prepared.
+Detailed Major Capital Project Estimate prepared by Campus Facilities Management that includes the basis and assumptions under which the estimate has been prepared.
 Estimates must follow the Detailed Major Capital Project Estimate Form.

 3. Approval of a Formal Major Capital Project Approval Request requires the following sequence: